psychemedia/storytelling-notes/hunting_of_the_snark.md

 The Beaver turned pale to the tip of its tail,
 ⁠And even the Butcher felt queer.

-He thought of his childhood, left far far behind—
+[He thought back to] his childhood, left far far behind—
 ⁠That blissful and innocent state—
 [For the] sound so exactly recalled to his mind
 [The squeak of a pencil] on slate!